Lim Chwee Teck: Leadership

 Lim is Director of the Institute for Health Innovation and Technology (iHealhtech) at the National University of Singapore.

 Lim was the Founding Director of the Singapore Health Technologies Consortium (HealthTEC.SG) which comprises a network of over 70 health and medical technology companies with the aim of promoting closer research collaboration and quicker transfer of knowledge and research outcomes from academia to industry.
 HealthTEC.SG is supported by the National Research Foundation.

 Entrepreneurship

-Lim has co-founded six spin-off companies such as Biolidics (IPO in 2018), Microtube Technologies and Flexosense that are commercialising technologies developed in his laboratory.
+Lim has co-founded seven spin-off companies such as Biolidics (IPO in 2018), Microtube Technologies and Flexosense that are commercialising technologies developed in his laboratory.